 This course assists the student in discerning a call to ministry.
 It will include instruction in the nature and functions of various ministry orders. in the second semester, students will develop a working knowledge of the Book of Common Prayer.

-New Testament (full-year course)
+Ethics (half-year course)